Learning-howto-Code/screen-break/README.md

 Mac
 open terminal
 type crontab -e
-0 * * * * "put path to python here" "put path to folder here", like this: 0 * * * *  /Library/Frameworks/Python.framework/Versions/3.12/bin/python3 /Users/jakehopkins/Downloads/screen_break
+ copy in 0 * * * * "put path to python here" "put path to folder here", like this: 0 * * * *  /Library/Frameworks/Python.framework/Versions/3.12/bin/python3 /Users/jakehopkins/Downloads/screen_break
 one you paste that type :qa to exit vim and save let it run!